 A good game is a safe game and the Tonka Football Association is working to prevent injury whenever possible.

 Keys to injury prevention are:

-With registration for football upon us more and more every day, some parents may be concerned with the prospect of their child playing the great sport of football.
+With increased scrutiny for football upon us more and more every day, some parents may be concerned with the prospect of their child playing the great sport of football.
 Check out some of the things we have done and continue to do to help make an informed decision: